Deadlines are my worst enemy.

 Let’s face it, everyone has experienced at least once the panic followed by squeezing a week’s worth of work into one night.
 No matter what you study and at what level you are…deadlines are coming!

-In my experience, this are the stages for tackling a deadline.
+In my experience, this is the stages of tackling a deadline.

 Stage 1: The “initial excitement”.

-The excitement of starting something new is basically the first thing in the list.
-Humans are curious by nature, hence when someone introduce us to an assignment, a task, or a challenge the first thing we do is to show interest and go over and over the problem to tackle it as fast and in the smartest way as possible.
-Someone gives you homework, off course the first thing you want to do is to be over with it as soon as possible.
+The excitement of starting something new is basically the first thing on the list.
+Humans are curious by nature, hence when someone introduces us to an assignment, a task, or a challenge the first thing we do is to show interest and go over and over the problem to tackle it as fast and in the smartest way as possible.
+Someone gives you homework, of course, the first thing you want to do is to be over with it as soon as possible.